 Final Thoughts

-It’s so easy to make air fryer ham steak that you won’t just want to save it for the holidays.
+It’s so easy to make air fryer ham steak that you won’t just want to save it for Easter and Christmas.
 Add it to the weekly dinner rotation, because this fast main dish is ready in less than 15 minutes!

 You can also make ham steaks for breakfast, alongside some scrambled eggs and toast for a hearty meal to start the day.

-Feel free to save the leftovers to enjoy in a sandwich, or one of our other great air fryer ham recipes!
+Feel free to save the leftovers to enjoy in a sandwich, or one of my other great air fryer ham recipes!

 Air Fryer Ham Steak with Pineapple and Brown Sugar